usnistgov/metaschema/website/content/specification/glossary.md

 ---
 title: "Metaschema Framework Specification Glossary"
 linktitle: "Glossary"
-Description: "Definitions of Metaschema Terms"
+description: "Definitions of Metaschema Terms"
 weight: 90
-toc:
-  enabled: true
 alias:
 - /specification/concepts/terminology/
 ---

+# Glossary

 The following terminology is used in this specification: